Fdslk/ops/ELK/README.md

 #### Deploy Filebeat and Log generating application

 * In the end, we will deploy the log collector sidercar, Filebeat.
-It will collect log data from a sharing log file and send the data to the
+It will collect log data from a sharing log file and send the data to the logstash.
+At first, we need to define [filebeat manifest](https://github.com/Fdslk/ops/blob/main/ELK/filebeat.yml), which will illustrate where does filebeat read log and where does the log write.
+You can input the command to create configMaps for filebeat configuration ```kubectl create configmap file-beat-config --from-file ./filebeat.yml```.
+Then this configuration will be volumed into pods.

 ## How difference between them